Ghosty1667/queueviewer/README.md

 1. Clone the repository to your local machine.
 2. Install the necessary dependencies by running `npm install`.
 3. Start the application by running `npm start`.
-4. Open your preferred web browser and navigate to `http://localhost:3000`.
 5. You're all set!
 Start exploring and enjoying your video queue.

 ## Contributing